 The EASA Part-M GENERAL training is a two-day training focusing on the requirements for commercial air transport.
-A separate JAA training is available for non-commercial aviation and Subpart F. Click here for Abstract.
+Separate JAA TO training is available for non-commercial aviation and Subpart F.

 The attendants receive hand-outs of all presentations and a Regulations book developed by JAA TO.
 The book covers the requirements of Part-M and the corresponding AMC material.
 It offers a very convenient collection of up to date regulatory information for day to day use and reference.

-The book is used throughout the training.
+The course materials are used throughout the training.
 This eliminates the need to present the full texts from the regulation on the presentation slides.
 The slides only summarise the main points of the requirements.
 The trainers elaborate on these slides based on their knowledge of the requirements and experience in their application.
-Questions from the attendants and mutual discussions are encouraged.
+Questions from the participants and mutual discussions are encouraged.
 This makes the training more interactive and lively, which increases understanding and learning.

 Representatives from Industry and National Aviation Authorities.

 To prepare for the course, please be familiar with the text of Part M Regulations.

 Participants need to bring a laptop or a device with a USB stick portal, as some of the material used in class will be provided on a stick.